niyaan21/thereportgenscholar/README.md

 Foss AI is continuously evolving.
 Here are some of the exciting capabilities on our roadmap:

 *   **Interview Transcription & Analysis:** Upload audio/video files for automated transcription and AI-powered thematic analysis, sentiment detection, and key insight extraction.
 (Placeholder UI exists)
 *   **Plagiarism Detection:** Integrated similarity checking for generated content to ensure originality and proper attribution.
+(Placeholder UI in report view)
 *   **Multi-language Support:** Capabilities to conduct research, process inputs, and generate reports in a variety of languages.
 *   **Research Timeline Visualization:** Interactive tools to create and visualize research project timelines, milestones, and progress.
 *   **Note-taking Apps Integration:** Direct synchronization of research notes, summaries, and reports with popular platforms like Notion and Obsidian.